+A member of the class of 2004, Forrester returned to E&H in the fall of 2013 to lead the softball program.
 Before returning to his alma mater, Forrester spent four years as the Head Softball Coach at Sullivan East High School in Bluff City, Tennessee.
 After inheriting a struggling program in the fall of 2009, Forrester led the Patriots to three 20-win seasons.

 During the summer, Forrester enjoys the opportunity to combine three of his passions – mission work, traveling, and softball.
 He has been running softball camps in the Czech Republic since 2008 in conjunction with the United Methodist Church and has been able to take several of his current and former players and coaches along to assist with the camps.

 As a student-athlete, Forrester was a four-year letterwinner in the infield for the Wasps’ baseball team and was named the team MVP his senior season.
 He was also a two-time CoSIDA Academic All-District III First-Team selection.
 Forrester graduated magna cum laude in May of 2004 with a Bachelor of Arts degree in mathematics.
 While teaching at Clemson University, he completed coursework toward a Master’s Degree in mathematical sciences.
 A Bluff City, Tennessee native, Forrester currently resides in Bristol, Tennessee.